How to write a check

 Don't write in the word "dollars" because that will already be printed on the check.
 So, if the amount is $2,176.83, you would write in "Two-thousand one-hundred seventy-six and 83/100."

-5. Fill in the what the check is for
+5. Add a note for what the check is for

 The memo line at the bottom of the check is optional, but it helps explain the purpose of the check.